MAHTEP/TEMOA-Europe/README.md

 ## Specific instructions for the ETL algorithm

-In general, please refer to the 2050 branch.
+In general, please refer to the **main** branch.
 If you wish to apply the ETL algorithm, please just substitute temoa_model folder you find here in the "standard formulation" environment.

 ## Features of TEMOA-Europe